Lawn Primary School Governors

 Lead Governor Safeguarding, CP Behaviour & Attendance / Shadow Governor Finance & Staffing / Link Governors for Looked After Children

 I was appointed as Governor at Lawn Primary in 2010.
 I live in Lawn and am married with two children and three grandchildren.
 I am employed part-time in our family Engineering Company and spend some of my free time working in voluntary roles.
 I have worked in Management, Finance and Employee Services roles during previous employments, most recently as a Business Manager with a Music Co-operative.

 Samantha Hardy – Co-Opted Governor

-I am married mother and step mother, I have 2 grown up step children and 2 younger children who both attend Lawn Primary, I also have 3 step grandchildren.
+I am married mother and step mother, I have 2 grown up step children and 2 younger children.
+My youngest attends Lawn Primary, my eldest has just moved to Senior school.
+I also have 3 step grandchildren.
 I worked in IT support for 15 years at nationwide and Axa before deciding on a career change to beauty therapy for which I gained a itec diploma in Antomy & Physiology.
 I worked in the profession until my 2nd child was born.
 I now work at Swindon college as a student support worker, helping teenage boys who have learning difficulties including autism, dyslexia and ADHD.